Mulkesh-sharma/kfc/README.md

   3.JAVASCRIPT

-so lets see what is inside KFC: we have a sign in page where you can sign in and you will get quick OTP(ONE TIME PASSWORD) which provides you 180 sec to fill the otp and qick sign in so after sign in you will be redirected to the home page on home page you will get our fresh food chiken and all other items after that you can go through the our menu page to see all other categories of food and check it if any one you like you can add it quickely to cart
+so lets see what is inside KFC:
+  I have a sign in page where you can sign in and you will get quick OTP(ONE TIME PASSWORD) which provides you 180 sec to fill the otp and qick sign in so after sign in you will be redirected to the home page on home page you will get our fresh food chiken and all other items after that you can go through the our menu page to see all other categories of food and check it if any one you like you can add it quickely to cart